maniaplanet/documentation/creation/maniascript/libraries/library-manialink.md

 --></script>
 {% endhighlight %}

 The first thing to notice is the use of the `Inject()` function.
 It is used to avoid the insertion of escaped double quote (\").
 It's really useful when inserting long Text with a lot of double quotes inside.
-We could have write the exact same thing like that :
+We could have written the exact same thing like that :
 {% highlight xml %}
 LibManialink_Anim("<quad posn=\"50 -50\" id=\"Quad_Anim\" />", 3000, "EaseOutBounce");
 {% endhighlight %}

-So the `LibManialink_Anim()` function take 3 parameters.
+So the `LibManialink_Anim()` function takes 3 parameters.
 The first one is the element and the properties we want to animate.
 In this case it's the position of the quad with an id equal to "Quad_Anim".
 The second parameter is the duration of the animation and the third the easing method.
 All the animations start from the current properties of the animated element.
 This is the reason why when we click on the "Anim 1" button a second time the animation doesn't play anymore.
 The element is already at its desired position.

 You can send the quad to it's original position with a second animation bind on the "Anim 2" button :